 National Institutes of Health.
-Congress's longstanding bipartisan support for medical research through the NIH has contributed greatly to improving the health and well-being of all Americans.
+Congress's longstanding bipartisan support for medical research has contributed greatly to improving the health and well-being of all Americans.
 The foundation of scientific knowledge built through NIH-funded research drives medical innovation that improves health through new and better diagnostics, improved prevention strategies, and more effective treatments.
-At least half of the life-saving research supported by the NIH takes place at America's medical schools and teaching hospitals nationwide, where scientists, clinicians, fellows, residents, medical students, and trainees work side-by-side to improve the lives of Americans through research.
+Over half of the life-saving research supported by the NIH takes place at America's medical schools and teaching hospitals, where scientists, clinicians, fellows, residents, medical students, and trainees work side-by-side to improve the lives of Americans through research.
 This partnership is a unique and highly-productive relationship, one that lays the foundation for improved health and quality of life and strengthens the nation's long-term economy.

-The AAMC thanks Congress for the bipartisan support that resulted in the inclusion of \$37.1 billion in the FY 2018 omnibus spending bill for medical research conducted and supported by the NIH, which builds off substantial increases for NIH in FY 2016 and 2017.
-Additionally, the AAMC thanks the Subcommittee for recognizing the importance of continuing federal support for facilities and administrative expenses, and retaining the salary cap at Executive Level II of the federal pay scale.
+The AAMC thanks Congress for the bipartisan support that resulted in the inclusion of \$39.1 billion in the FY 2019 omnibus spending bill for medical research conducted and supported by the NIH, which builds off meaningful increases for NIH since FY 2016.
+Additionally, the AAMC thanks the Subcommittee for recognizing the importance of continuing federal support for facilities and administrative expenses and retaining the salary cap at Executive Level II of the federal pay scale.
+The AAMC is concerned that proposals to undermine salary support would, as described in NIH's congressional justification, "limit the number of applicants with sufficient resources to participate in Federally-funded research," and ultimately weaken research nationwide.
+This consequence would directly counter the Subcommittee's efforts over the years to strengthen the nation's research enterprise.

-In FY 2019, the AAMC supports the Ad Hoc Group for Medical Research recommendation that Congress provide at least \$39.3 billion for NIH, including funds provided through the 21st Century Cures Act for targeted initiatives.
+In FY 2020, the AAMC supports the Ad Hoc Group for Medical Research recommendation that Congress provide at least \$41.6 billion for NIH, including funds provided through the 21st Century Cures Act for targeted initiatives.
 This funding level would continue the momentum of recent years by enabling meaningful base budget growth over biomedical inflation to help ensure stability in the nation's research capacity over the long term.
 Securing a reliable, robust budget trajectory for NIH is key in positioning the agency - and the patients who rely on it - to capitalize on the full range of research in the biomedical, behavioral, social, and population-based sciences.

 Scientific discoveries rely on support from Congress.
-We must continue the current trajectory if we are to strengthen our nation's research capacity, ensure a biomedical research workforce that reflects the racial and gender diversity of our citizenry, and inspire a passion for science in current and future generations of researchers.
+We must continue the current trajectory if we are to strengthen our nation's research capacity and solidify our global leadership in medical research, ensure a biomedical research workforce that reflects the racial and gender diversity of our citizenry, and inspire a passion for science in current and future generations of researchers.

 Agency for Healthcare Research and Quality.
 Complementing the medical research supported by NIH, AHRQ sponsors health services research designed to improve the quality of health care, decrease health care costs, and provide access to essential health care services by translating research into measurable improvements in the health care system.
-The AAMC greatly appreciates the renewed investment in AHRQ in FY 2018 and joins the Friends of AHRQ in recommending \$454 million in budget authority for AHRQ in FY 2019.
+As the only federal agency with the sole purpose of generating evidence to make health care safer; higher quality; and more accessible, equitable, and affordable, AHRQ also works to ensure such evidence is available across the continuum of health care stakeholders, from patients to payers to providers.
+The AAMC joins the Friends of AHRQ in recommending \$460 million in budget authority for AHRQ in FY 2020.